jinvim/genai-tourism-bias/README.md

 This repository contains code and data to reproduce results from the study "Large Language Models Yield Unsustainable Tourist Flows: Testing Algorithmic Biases Using the Baseline-Rescaling-Outcome Model" by Seonjin Lee and Lori Pennington-Gray.

+The latest version of the manuscript is available as `manuscript.pdf` file.

 The repository is currently being updated.
 If you have any questions or requests, feel free to reach out to me via the contact information in my profile.

 ## Reference